themosis/documentation/routing.md

 Route parameters
 ----------------

-You can now capture segments of an URI thanks to route parameters.
-For example, you may need to capture the a project's ID from the URL:
+You can now capture segments of a URI thanks to route parameters.
+For example, you may need to capture a project's ID from the URL:

 ```php
 Route::get('/projects/{id}', function ($id) {